 Companies borrowing more than £50m through CLBILS are subject to restrictions on dividend payments, senior pay and share buy-backs during the period of the loan.

-Again, the deadline for applications is November 30.
+Again, the deadline for applications has been extended until March 31, 2021.

 There’s another initiative worth mentioning, the Future Fund, which offers convertible loans to businesses driving innovation.

 Under the scheme, the Government match funds investment from one or more investors up to a maximum of £5m.
 The minimum amount is £125,000.

 The loan matures after three years when it can, in certain circumstances, be converted into shares in the company.
 So far 971 businesses have taken advantage of the scheme, drawing down finance totalling £976m.

 The deadline for applications remains January 31, 2021 – unlike the other schemes, it hasn’t been extended until March.

 Growth Hub advisers can help eligible businesses with applications for all these schemes, in particular for CBILS where getting your application right greatly improves your chances of securing the loan.